raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Intimidate

 The creature may intimidate opponents as a prelude to combat or to avoid it altogether: growls, snarls, lowering of horns, and so forth.
-Opponents must make an unopposed Willpower roll to hold their ground; a success allows a character to stand his ground, whereas a failure indicates that they must spend the next round instinctively placing distance between themselves and the creature.
-If he fumbles the Willpower roll, then the character flees at maximum speed.
+Opponents must make an unopposed Força de Vontade roll to hold their ground; a success allows a character to stand his ground, whereas a failure indicates that they must spend the next round instinctively placing distance between themselves and the creature.
+If he fumbles the Força de Vontade roll, then the character flees at maximum speed.
 A critical success allows the character to ignore any further intimidation attempts by the creature or its brethren during that encounter.
 The effect continues for as long as the creature continues to act in a threatening manner, which includes it making an attack.

 #### Leaper